Lessons From a Decade of Antimicrobial Resistance Policy

 Where Are We Now?

-The work to fight AMR continues, with the convening of the 118th Congress on Jan.
-3, 2023.
-Key pieces of legislation on AMR include the , reintroduced to Congress in May 2023 by Sen. Sherrod Brown, which would promote new antibiotic development and appropriate use of existing antibiotics to limit the increase and spread of AMR.
-The Strategies to Address Antibiotic Resistance (STAAR) Act, which has yet to be reintroduced, would strengthen the country’s capability to address AMR outbreaks quickly, while bolstering antibiotic stewardship models to preserve their effectiveness against existing pathogen threats.
+The work to fight AMR continues.
+Key pieces of legislation on AMR include the , which would promote new antimicrobial development and appropriate use of existing antimicrobials to limit the increase and spread of AMR.
+ASM is working closely with members of Congress to develop additional legislation that would strengthen global capacity to detect and address AMR outbreaks quickly, while bolstering antimicrobial stewardship models to preserve their effectiveness against existing pathogen threats.

 ASM released a report of policy recommendations in July 2023, Policy Pathways to Combat the Global Crisis of AMR, that underlined the need for a multidimensional approach to facing a problem like AMR and the crucial position of microbiologists as part of the solution.
 The recommendations assert the need for proper antimicrobial stewardship, harmonization of new domestic antimicrobials and antimicrobial alternatives, such as phage therapy, microbiome therapeutics and vaccines.

 ASM is a leader in advocating for science and evidence-based policy and recognizes the essential role of microbiology in addressing public health issues, including AMR.
-ASM members and staff spent an entire day on Capitol Hill in September 2023, meeting with 50 Congressional offices to discuss the global public health threat of AMR.
+ASM members and staff spent an entire day on Capitol Hill in September 2024, meeting with Congressional offices to discuss the global public health threat of AMR and the need to increase capacity for diagnostic services for existing and emerging threats.

-"The expertise of microbiologists is crucial to the development of policy surrounding the mounting threat of antimicrobial resistance,” said ASM past president Robin Patel, M.D., who participated in ASM’s Hill Day in September.
+"The expertise of microbiologists is crucial to the development of policy surrounding the mounting threat of antimicrobial resistance,” said ASM Past President Robin Patel, M.D., who participated in ASM’s September 2024 Hill Day and AMR Policy Conference.
 “Meeting our members of Congress face to face, and bringing expertise directly to them to show the impact that policy has on the fight against AMR, is important to ensure the health of all people living in the °®¶¹´«Ã½ States."

 In This Issue: